harrycornell/Research-Project/README.md

 ### 7.1 Compare to other studies results

-[AN & JRR: fill out section, include images, benefits of using this method v. medel method]
+[AN & JRR: fill out section, include images, benefits of using this method v. medel method  - Do we  need something in here about how we would validate in a perfect world?]

 ## 8. Future Work